 According to Ayurveda, toxin overload or “Ama” in our body is the primary disease causing factor!
-In fact, a detailed look into disease development process reveals that toxic buildup in the body is often the root cause.
+In fact, a detailed look into disease development process reveals that toxin buildup in the body is the main culprit behind stubborn weight, food cravings, fatigue, mood swings, digestive issues, and even problems in sleeping.

 Toxins in our body can create confusion at the cellular level.
 They lead to inflammation, hormonal imbalances, poor immunity, weight gain, and nutritional deficiencies.